This is the multi-page printable view of this section. Click here to print.

 • Recommendation to adopt SBOM: It is recommended that an SBOM be generated and utilized when developing and delivering software in both the public and private sectors.

-• Supplier (developer): Build a secure development environment, generate and provide an SBOM, and inspect for security vulnerabilities.
+• Supplier security activities: Suppliers are advised to build a secure development environment, generate and provide an SBOM, and inspect for security vulnerabilities.

 2 - SK Telecom Supply Chain Security Policy